AjayKMehta/setup-machine/README.md

 ## Dot files

 - Install [chezmoi](https://github.com/twpayne/chezmoi).
-- Add installation path to `Path` environment variable.
+- Add installation path to `$Path`.
 - Provide the path to your KeePassXC database in your configuration file if any.
-See [here](https://www.chezmoi.io/user-guide/password-managers/keepassxc/).
+See [here](https://www.chezmoi.io/user-guide/password-managers/keepassxc/) for details.
 - Run the following command to get dot files:

     ```shell